Free education accessible to everyone, everywhere. Join thousands making quantum physics approachable.

 Coming Soon: French, Tamil, and Marathi translations will be available online once they have been distributed in person to local communities.

-We agreed to partnership for free distribution of 3 translations in Hindi, Marathi and Tamil to make quantum physics accessible across language barriers.
+We agreed to partnership for free distribution of 3 translations in Hindi, Marathi and Tamil amounting to 400 copies to make quantum physics accessible across language barriers.

-100 copies distributed to students and educators in one of the most underserved parts of Mumbai, bringing quantum physics education directly to the community.
+100 copies distributed to students and educators in one of the most underserved parts of Mumbai through newspaper stands, bringing quantum physics education directly to the community.

 Free distribution of quantum physics education to communities across Mumbai and beyond